Xuyuanp/vimrc/README.md

 ## Mac OS X / Linux

 1. Clone this repo to your `~/.vim`.
-2. Start vim or nvim, it will download dein automatically
+2. Start vim or nvim, it will download plug automatically
-3. Execute `:call dein#install()` to download plugins
+3. Execute `:PlugInstall` to download plugins
-4. Close vim
+4. Restart vim
+5. Source `~/.vim/vimrc` in `init.vim` (for neovim)

 That's all.
 Happy hacking!

 ## Windows

 Fuck Windows.
+(But I love WSL)